-In 2018, the Supreme Court passed the debated judgment which uplift the ban on women entry to the Sabarimala Shrine.
+In 2018, the Supreme Court passed the debated judgment which uplifts the ban on women entry to the Sabarimala Shrine.
 The court ordered that women of all ages could enter the shrine.

-The judgment was passed with a majority of 4:1 and the bench ruled that the temple’s customs violates the right of Hindu Women and promotes gender discrimination.
+The judgment was passed with a majority of 4:1 and the bench ruled that the temple’s customs violate the right of Hindu Women and promote gender discrimination.

 EQUAL RIGHT TO WORSHIP: NO GENDER BIAS

-Besides all these mythological activities like worships, prayers, performing customs and traditions from more than 100 years, still there exists a discrimination between man and women based on their gender.
+Besides all these mythological activities like worships, prayers, performing customs and traditions from more than 100 years, still there exists discrimination between men and women based on their gender.
 Women have always struggled and faced difficulties for equal status and representation in society.
-According to religious beliefs, women between the age [10-50] go through menstrual cycle, which in basic language is called “chumps” or “periods”.
-It comes once in a month in women body.
-And during that it is believed that they are not pure or holy, and for that reason they are not allowed to worship god.
+According to religious beliefs, women between the age [10-50] go through the menstrual cycle, which in the basic language is called “chumps” or “periods”.
+It comes once a month in women’s bodies.
+And during that, it is believed that they are not pure or holy, and for that reason, they are not allowed to worship god.

-Furthermore, the researcher would like to draw the attention towards some judicial pronouncement of Honorable Courts on this particular issue:
+Furthermore, the researcher would like to draw attention to some judicial pronouncement of Honorable Courts on this particular issue: